Jimmy Martin

-James Henry Martin (August 10, 1927 – May 14, 2005) was an American bluegrass musician, known as the "King of Bluegrass".
+James Henry Martin (August 10, 1927 – May 14, 2005) was an American bluegrass singer and musician, known as the "King of Bluegrass".

 Early years

 Martin was born in Sneedville, Tennessee, United States, and was raised in the hard farming life of rural East Tennessee.
 He grew up near Sneedville, singing in church and with friends from surrounding farms.
 His mother and stepfather who used to sing gospel were his first influences.
 When he was in his teens he played guitar in a local string band and later appeared on radio with Tex Climer and the Blue Band Coffee Boys.

 Music career

 In the winter of 1949, Mac Wiseman had just left Bill Monroe's Blue Grass Boys.
 Martin, who wanted to apply for the vacant post as guitarist, rode the bus into Nashville.
 He snuck in backstage at the Grand Ole Opry.
 While picking his guitar, he was overheard by the Blue Grass Boys' banjo player Rudy Lyle, who brought him forward and presented him to Monroe.
 Martin sang two songs with Monroe and was hired.

 Beginning in 1949, Martin was lead vocalist for Bill Monroe's Blue Grass Boys.
 Martin's high voice mixed with Monroe's tenor came to be known as the "high lonesome" sound.
 His influence radically changed Monroe's music from the fast-paced but smooth style of the "original" 1945 band with Flatt and Scruggs.
 Martin challenged Monroe to raise the pitch on many of his classics and to write new, "lonesome" songs.
 This band with Rudy Lyle (banjo) and Charlie Cline (fiddle) was one of the many high points of Monroe's career.
 Martin's lead was defining in "lonesome" songs such as "Sitting Alone in the Moonlight", "Memories of Mother and Dad" and "I'm Blue, I'm Lonesome".

 Martin had a famously high-strung and exuberant personality, and inevitably clashed with Monroe's equally stubborn temperament.
 He left Monroe and worked briefly with the Osborne Brothers until he formed his own band, The Sunny Mountain Boys, in 1955.
 The classic line-up of this band, with J. D. Crowe and "Big" Paul Williams (stage name for Paul Humphrey), defined his "Good 'n Country" style, a commercially oriented, crowd-pleasing bluegrass with simple harmonies, catchy melodies, and a strong rhythm propelled by Martin's effective guitar playing.
 He credited himself with inventing the "G" run, a guitar lick used widely in the bluegrass genre.
 However, aural evidence from the period before Martin began performing professionally, clearly shows Lester Flatt using this run when backing Bill Monroe.